avinashsai/PyTorch-Scholarship-Challenge-Final-Project/README.md

 Accuracy of different models is reported on both the datasets:

+There is another DenseNet201 Model for which the highest accuracy is measured(64% for Google Dataset and 93.5% for Original Dataset).
+It was not added.

 | Model           |  Google Dataset      | Original Dataset |
  --- | --- | ---
 DenseNet161 Model 1 | 62.16216216216216 | 90.96459096459097